tadgy/lumberjack/README.md

                                    html/      - Where the web content is stored. logs/      - The logs directory for the site.
 ```
-Under the `logs/` directory, files would be written in the format: `access-log-YY-MM` - where `YY` is the two digit year, and `MM` is the two digit month.
+Under the `logs/` directory, I have files written in the format: `access-log-YY-MM` - where `YY` is the two digit year, and `MM` is the two digit month.
 An example full logfile path would therefore be: `/data/sites/afterdark.org.uk/logs/access-log-18-04`

 To accomplish this format for a log file, the `<template>` would need to be set to: `{}/logs/access-log-%y-%m`.  `{}` appearing anywhere (even multiple times) in the template will be replaced with the site name as taken from `VirtualHost` identifier in the *httpd.conf* (see usage below for how to configure this for use with lumberjack).
 The `%y-%m` are [`strftime()`](http://man7.org/linux/man-pages/man3/strftime.3.html) encoded expansions which would yeild the current two digit year, and current two digit month.